 Tom Lutz

+Program Director

 Jacqueline Layer

+Chief Editor

 Bre Hawras

+Operations Manager

 Sean Gauslin

+Business Consultant

 Kyle Gibson

+Forecast Analyst

 Let Us Introduce Ourselves Elite Weather Enterprises is comprised of Penn State graduates who have a strong interest in not only weather, but in business as well.
 We have a combined total of 15 years of forecasting experience as well as an employee who has had personal working experience at Leslie’s.
 With this much forecasting experience under our belts, we have been able to see the effects of accurate, as well as inaccurate, forecasts for businesses everywhere.
-We have concluded that weather can make or break a business. .
+We have concluded that weather can make or break a business.
 So, not only do we know meteorology, but we understand how your business works and what you strive to achieve.

 What Elite Weather Enterprises can provide

-As Elite Weather Enterprises, our primary goal is developing weather indexes that will be useful to your company’s everyday business endeavors.
+As Elite Weather Enterprises, our primary goal is developing weather indexes that will be useful to a company’s everyday business endeavors.
 Meteorologists develop weather indexes as a tool for businesses, as well as the public, to be able to plan in advance for a particular event or situation without consulting meteorologists or local weather forecasts on a daily basis.
-The weather index we developed for Leslie’s will help in saving you thousands of dollars which could be put towards other aspects of your company, like advertising or labor.
+The weather index we developed for Leslie’s will help save the company thousands of dollars which could be put towards other aspects of the company, like advertising or labor.
 It will be able to provide Leslie’s Pool Company with a simple, yet crucial summary of daily and seasonal weather variables.
 No pool business can be successful without a complete understanding of the weather.
 Our index would insure that proper stores are being shipped and stocked with the correct volume of pool supplies.
 For example, a branch of the company in Florida will need a lot more chemicals than a branch of the company in Pennsylvania.
 Why?
 Weather of course!
-Everything in the pool business boils down to weather, and our service will help the company become more efficient in distribution and sales.
+Everything in the pool business boils down to weather, and our services will help the company become more efficient in distribution and sales.

-Weather indexes, in general, are composed of meteorological data converted into a formula, then relayed to the public or in this case, relayed to your company which can help you make risky decisions with more ease.
-The index will allow you to ship products to stores that are in a greater need of the merchandise.
-For example, if the forecast is calling for warm, sunny weather at the beginning of summer in New Jersey, you would want to ship the best products and chemicals needed to open pools to the stores in that area.
-The index will also assist with employee schedules by helping you decide if you need to call extra employees in for a particular weather event or if can give them the day off.
+Weather indexes, in general, are composed of meteorological data converted into a formula, then relayed to the public or in this case, relayed to a company which can help make risky decisions with more ease.
+The index will allow a company to ship products to stores that are in a greater need of the merchandise.
+For example, if the forecast is calling for warm, sunny weather at the beginning of summer in New Jersey, the company will want to ship the best products and chemicals needed to open pools to the stores in that area.
+The index will also assist with employee schedules by helping the company decide if they need to call extra employees in for a particular weather event or if they can give them the day off.

 Why are weather indexes needed?

 A very important index that is often used in warm states over the summer is the heat index.
-The heat index is basically calculated using two variables, the temperature and the relative humidity.
-Then, the index is put into a formula and comes up with the temperature that is felt on your bare skin.
-The heat index can be used to access the dangers of working outside due to excess heat.
-For example, if the actual temperature was 95 degrees and the humidity was 60%, the temperature we would actually feel when plugged into the heat index formula would be 113 degrees.
-This is quite dangerous if you were outside for an extended period of time.
+The heat index is calculated using two variables; temperature and relative humidity.
+Then, the index is put into a formula and calculates the temperature that is felt on your bare skin.
+The heat index can be used to access the danger of working outside due to excess heat.
+For example, if the actual temperature was 95 degrees and the humidity was 60%, the temperature actually felt, when plugged into the heat index formula, would be 113 degrees Fahrenheit.
+This is quite dangerous if one was outside for an extended period of time.